storj/storj/docs/design/storagenode-downtime-tracking.md

 ![missing tracking offline seconds](images/storagenode-downtime-tracking-missing-tracking-offline-seconds.png)

 The solution is to restrict to this new service the updates of the `last_contact_failure`.
-The other Satellite services will have to inform when they detect an uptime failure, but this solution increases the complexity and probably impacts the performance of those services due to the introduced indirection.
+The other satellite services will have to inform when they detect an uptime failure, but this solution increases the complexity and probably impacts the performance of those services due to the introduced indirection.

 The services, which update the `last_contact_failure` choose storage nodes randomly, hence we believe that these corner cases are minimal and losing some offline seconds tracking is acceptable and desirable for having a simpler solution.